Intermittent fasting. Does the hype reflect reality?

 Some people drink just water during a fast but you can have other drinks like coffee, tea and sparkling water.
 Consuming these certainly worked for Angus above.

-If you’re drinking tea or coffee don’t drink milk or, at least, go easy on it.
-Adding a lick will be fine but anymore than that and you may technically break your fast.
+There are lots of health benefits of coffee but if you’re drinking either it or tea, don’t drink milk or at least go easy on it.
+Adding a lick of milk is fine but any more than that and you may technically break your fast.
 I add a few drops of milk to my coffee when I’m fasting.

 Other than coffee, I drink water.
 I drink a lot of water too because it helps with feeling full and, well, water is good for you too.